3rd December 2003

 Figure 1 - Your implementation

 In this structure CLASS A contains the definition of the generic table class while SCRIPT B1, B2, B3...Bn contain the physical implementation details for individual database tables, one per table.
 At runtime SCRIPT Bn would create an instance of CLASS A then load the object with those implementation details.
-This would work for defining the table structure and primary validation rules, but it would not be able to handle any secondary validation rules.
+If CLASS A has been defined as an abstract class then this cannot possibly work as the rules of OO prohibit an abstract class from being instantiated into an object, or don't you follow the rules?
+You *MUST* extend the abstract class into a concrete subclass through inheritance, and only then can you instantiate the subclass into an object.

 Figure 2 - My implementation

-In this structure CLASS A still exists, but it is an abstract class insofar as it is never instantiated into an object directly.
+In this structure CLASS A is never instantiated into an object directly.
 Where you had SCRIPT Bn I now have SUBCLASS Bn which extends CLASS A and therefore includes its entire contents through that mechanism called inheritance.
 This means that I do not require any extra code to transfer details between SCRIPT Bn and OBJECT A as they are already there.
-The problem of secondary validation is also solved as I simply place whatever code I require in the relevant custom method which overrides the abstract method which is defined in the superclass.
+The problem of primary validation is solved by each subclass loading in its own particular set of field specifications, as generated by the data dictionary.
+The problem of secondary validation is solved by placing whatever code is required in the relevant custom hook method within the subclass, which overrides the non-abstract method which is defined in the superclass.

 If you examine these two methods closely you will find that mine is more successful than yours.
 My implementation demonstrates that I understand the principles of OOP whereas your implementation demonstrates that you and your so-called 'good designers' do not.

 In my implementation all generic code goes into an abstract superclass, while all non-generic code goes into subclasses, one subclass per database table.
 The generic code is therefore shared through inheritance.
+In addition, the generation of all SQL queries is handled in a totally separate Data Access Object.
 Your method, and that of your so-called 'good designers', of instantiating an instance of what is clearly an abstract class to create working objects does not adhere to the principles of OOP.
 If I added the keyword abstract to the definition of my superclass the language would physically prevent it from being instantiated into an object, therefore the method that both you and your so-called 'good designers' use is totally at variance with the principles of OOP.
 It is YOUR method which is wrong, not mine.

 He also wrote: